Renaissance FC

-Renaissance FC or RFC is a football (soccer) club from Chad based in N'Djamena.
+Renaissance FC or RFC is a Chadian professional football club based in N'Djamena.
 The club won Chad Premier League 7 times, last time in 2007.
-Recently, it produced few Chad national football team players, such as Mondésir Alladjim, Yaya Kerim, Esaie Djikoloum and Hassan Diallo.
+Recently, it produced a few Chad national football team players, such as Mondésir Alladjim, Yaya Kerim, Esaie Djikoloum and Hassan Diallo.

 The club's colours are traditionally green and red.

 History

 RFC was created in 1954, a period still under colonial domination.
 Constituted on the basis of the French law of 1901, RFC is a purely associative club, falling under no corporation.
 The club was national champion 6 times, first time in 1989.
 In 2011, the club won national cup and supercup, after beating national champions Foullah Edifice in both finals.

 Stadium

 Stade Omnisports Idriss Mahamat Ouya, also named Stade National, is a multi-purpose stadium located in N'Djamena, Chad.
 It is currently used mostly for football matches.
 The stadium holds 20,000 people.
 It is currently the home ground of the Chad national football team.
-It is named after former Chadian highjumper Mahamat Idriss (1942—1987).
+It is named after former Chadian highjumper Mahamat Idriss (1942–1987).